 Little League® has pioneered a unique forum for field leaders to give voice and authoritative sanction to representation.
 This forum is the Little League International Congress, first launched in 1956.
 The purpose of the International Congress is to chart the course of the world’s largest organized youth baseball and softball program.
 More than a thousand Little League volunteers from around the globe attend the Little League International Congress, held once every four years.

 Nearly 450 of those attending are volunteer District Administrators, or delegates, who serve as liaisons between the local leagues and Little League International.
 District Administrators are elected by their constituent leagues to provide support, and to represent their interests as delegates to the International Congress.
-The primary purpose of the Congress is to amend rules and regulations.

 Little League® International Congress Sites